Open City, Open Data

 As our transparency journey continued citizens and the City identified additional information of value and interest to share.
 In 2009 all the City finances were published in OpenBook providing residents with easy access to the City's checkbook and employee salaries.
 In 2015 efforts were made to provide public access to all City Council emails through the email transparency project.
 The Community Dashboard, a quarterly snapshot of the community’s progress in attaining key outcomes reinforces the City of Fort Collins’ commitment to accountability and transparency.

-In 2016, the City laid the foundation for the next step in the transparency journey by initiating OpenCity.
+In 2016, the City laid the foundation for the next step in the transparency journey by initiating OpenData.

-In 2017, Mayor Wade Troxell read a proclamation demonstrating the ongoing commitment to transparency and Open Data the proclamation was later followed up by the adoption of an open data policy.
+In 2017, Mayor Wade Troxell read a proclamation demonstrating the ongoing commitment to transparency and the proclamation was later followed up by the adoption of an open data policy (click here to view the policy).

 As with any worthy journey there is no finish line only endless horizons.
 We hope you will join us in exploring and utilizing OpenData to improve your community.